mltheuser/Gemotry/README.md

 # Gemotry
-An intuitive library for geometry applications and basic linear algebra
+An intuitive library for geometry applications and basic linear algebra in typescript.
+WebGPU compatible.